bellaliu2023/The-Physics-Grid/software.md

 - [quantum-python-lectures](https://github.com/tommyogden/quantum-python-lectures) - A series of self-study lectures on using Python for scientific computing at the graduate level in atomic physics and quantum optics.
 - [QuantumOptics.jl](https://github.com/qojulia/QuantumOptics.jl) - Library for the numerical simulation of closed as well as open quantum systems
 - [qutip](https://github.com/qutip/qutip) - Quantum Toolbox in Python
+- [Quantum Wells, Wires and Dots](https://sourceforge.net/projects/qwwad/) - This software accompanies the textbook "Quantum Wells, Wires and Dots" (4th Edition), Paul Harrison and Alex Valavanis, Wiley, Chichester (2015).

+  It is adapted (by the same authors) from code that was originally supplied on a CD with the first edition of the book [1] and is now made available under the GPL3 license.
+In brief, we encourage everyone to use the software in your studies and research, to study and modify the source-code and to share it widely.
+However, you are not permitted to include any of our code in a closed-source project.

 - [ROOT](https://github.com/root-project/root) - A data processing and analysis framework, mainly used in high-energy physics
 - [scikit-hep](https://github.com/scikit-hep/scikit-hep) - Toolkit of interfaces and tools for high energy physics (HEP)